tristaaa/algorithmslearn/README.md

 - T(n) = # operations required to solve a tower with n disks
 - T(n-1) = # operations required to solve a tower with n-1 disks
 - rewrite T(n) using T(n-1)
-- Eg: Towers of Hanoi recurrence:
+- Eg: Towers of Hanoi recurrence
     - T(n) = 2T(n-1) + 1 ①
     - then expand this recurrence out through telescoping:
         - T(n-1) = 2T(n-2) + 1 ②